 Do you want to print a helpful checklist for applying to colleges?
 CLICK HERE >>

 Are you applying to a “prestigious” college?
 What does academic prestige really mean?
 Read the article Prestige Versus Education.
 CLICK HERE to download.

-Need information from our Guidance Counselor?
-Please email Mrs. Shon Miller at email@example.com.
+Need information from our College Advisor?
+Please email Mrs. Holly Fitzpatrick at Holly.Fitzpatrick@ncpres.org.